microphone-mathematics/create-django-postgres-db/README.md

 # create-django-postgres-db
-Create username, database and set roles/permissions on db for django on postgresql.
+Create username, database and roles/permissions on db for Django project with PostgreSQL.

 ## Usage:
 ```bash